sahajsoft/humming-bird-doc/docs/tech-decisions.md

 ### Rancher

 `humming:bird` uses `Rancher` for creating the control plane in HA configuration.
-We have explored various tools to achieve this and we have decided to continue with `rancher` for now.
+We have explored various tools to achieve this and we decided to continue with `rancher` for now.
 As to why this decision was taken, you can check the table below.
 If you do not care, you can [skip this and go to next section](#tekton)

 <table>
 <thead>